sustainable-processes/ORDerly/README.md

 # ORDerly

-A wrapper for downloading ORD-schema data, extracting and cleaning the data
+Cleaning and extraction of data from ORD

 The scripts herein will extract and clean data from ORD with various manual steps relying on chemical domain knowledge.
 This results in an open-source dataset containing a mapped reaction, reactants, products, solvents, reagents, catalysts, and yields in a pandas DataFrame structure that should also be easily usable by people with little knowledge of chemistry.